jakryd/jakryd.github.io/content/group/tejas-shah.md

 *Education*

 Since 2019
-:   *PhD in Chemistry* at Department of Chemistry and Biochemistry University of Texas at Dallas.
+:   *PhD in Chemistry* at Department of Chemistry and Biochemistry University of Texas at Dallas